ningg/ningg.github.com/_posts/blog/2012-09-03-java-concurrency-8.md

 	 Here is a pair of classes in which a group of worker threads use two countdown latches:

-	 1. The first is a start signal that prevents any worker from proceeding until the driver is ready for them to proceed;
+	 1.The first is a start signal that prevents any worker from proceeding until the driver is ready for them to proceed;
-	 2. The second is a completion signal that allows the driver to wait until all workers have completed.
+	 2.The second is a completion signal that allows the driver to wait until all workers have completed.

 	 class Driver { // ...
 		void main() throws InterruptedException {